Mrrvlad5/DSP_Mods/EpicResearch/README.md

 int TechCostMultiple = 100
 - Apply additional multiplier to hash and cube costs of technologies.
 Valid values are: {1, 5, 20, 50, 100}.

+float ResourceMultiple = 1
+- Additional resource multipler for the galaxy.
+Affects all ore, gas giants, oil.
+Remote oil is affected as a sqrt of this value.

 ## Installation Note
 This mod depends on BepInEx.